 Following our cheese extravaganza, we headed over to Simon Pearce to watch the glassblowers create the most exquisite vases, glasses, and bowls.
 Trained for between 2-5 years in the traditional methods of handblown glass work, watching these artists work is truly mesmerizing.
 I also heard that the restaurant housed in the store is fantastic, though we didn’t get a chance to stop there on this visit.

-I would be remiss to write about Hanover without mentioning the best part of the entire weekend: Moreno Gelato.
-Owned by Morgan Moreno, this outstanding gelateria is home to the best gelato I’ve had outside of Italy.
+I would be remiss to write about Hanover without mentioning the best part of the entire weekend: Morano Gelato.
+Owned by Morgan Morano, this outstanding gelateria is home to the best gelato I’ve had outside of Italy.
 And it’s no wonder that this Institute of Culinary Education grad is so well versed in the traditional methods as mentor and friend, Chef Antonio Cafarellito, taught her the Sicilian style of gelato making.
 Lower in butterfat than traditional ice cream, flavors like dark chocolate, torrone, pistachio, hazelnut, ricotta & pear and my personal favorite ‘fior di latte’ (translates to flower of milk) really shine through.
 I’ve already talked about my obsession with ice cream here, and in all honesty, just writing about this makes me want to drive up to Hanover to start sampling some more of the fresh flavors.
 It is certainly worth the drive.

 King Arthur Flour